priyausman/CodeAlpha_Project_PriyaUsman/README.md

 # CodeAlpha_Project_PriyaUsman
-these are my project made during codealpha internship
+This repository contains the projects i created during my internship at CodeAlpha in 2025.